 A. If a taxpayer has a pending or accepted offer, the IRS urges them to continue making their required payments if possible, but temporary relief is available for those affected by COVID-19:

-- If the IRS has already accepted a taxpayer's offer, and the taxpayer is unable to make the agreed payments of their accepted offer because of a COVID-19 hardship, the taxpayer may suspend making payments until July 15, 2020.
-However, this is ONLY a payment suspension and the taxpayer will need to provide these missed payments when the suspension period ends.
-If the taxpayer is unable to make up the missed payments, they can contact the number on the notice they receive to discuss their individual needs.
+- Already Accepted Offers: If the IRS already accepted a taxpayer's offer, and the taxpayer is unable to make the agreed payments of their accepted offer because of a COVID-19 hardship, the taxpayer should resume payments and make up the missed payments by July 15, 2020.
+If the taxpayer is unable to make up the missed payments, they can contact IRS via the phone number on the notice they receive to discuss their individual needs.

 A. Taxpayers who receive requests for information or tax returns prior to the end of the suspension period, if able, should provide the requested information to continue the Offer in Compromise investigation.
-If the taxpayer is unable to provide the documents or returns, contact the IRS employee at the number provided on the correspondence, keeping in mind the employee may not be available immediately due to office closings and delays in mail deliveries.
-Note that IRS is not currently receiving mail, however the IRS is working to reopen its offices and to restore mail service.
-We will update this document as the situation changes, and taxpayers can check our IRS Operations updates.
+If the taxpayer is unable to provide the documents or returns, contact the IRS employee at the number provided on the correspondence.